openwisp/openwisp-monitoring/README.rst

 | **default**: | ``[{'key': 'ping', 'field_name': 'reachable'}]``                |
 +--------------+-----------------------------------------------------------------+

-Device metrics that are considered critical: when a threshold related to one of this type of metric is crossed, the health status of the device related to the metric moves into ``CRITICAL``.
+Device metrics that are considered critical: when a ``AlertSettings`` related to one of this type of metric is crossed, the health status of the device related to the metric moves into ``CRITICAL``.